Duke: Yeah, but after 12 fucking years, it should be.

 - Colossus Climb: How you finish off the bosses.

-- The Computer Is a Cheating Bastard: Enemies with guns never reload, but you have to, which makes combat unfair at times.
+- The Computer Is a Cheating Bastard: Enemies with guns never reload, but you have to, which makes combat unfair at times, especially with how little ammo you can carry.

 - Continuity Nod: Gameplay-wise, many of the weapons and enemies returning from Duke Nukem 3D have the exact same stats as they did in the earlier game.